Old Oak Land Assembly

 Next steps

-OPDC intends to submit the CPO to the Secretary of State for Housing, Communities and Local Government for confirmation.
-If there are unwithdrawn objections from persons with an interest in the land included in the CPO at the end of the objection period, the Secretary of State will arrange for these to be heard at a public local inquiry.
+OPDC is in the process of considering the objections received and intends to submit the CPO to the Secretary of State for Housing, Communities and Local Government for confirmation.
+If there are unwithdrawn objections from persons with an interest in the land included in the CPO, the Secretary of State will arrange for these to be heard at a public inquiry.
 The Secretary of State, or an inspector acting on his behalf, will then decide whether to confirm the CPO.

 Contacting OPDC